GYMNASTICS SEXUAL ABUSE

 Regain your voice.
 Contact sexual assault lawyer Melissa Hague to schedule a free, confidential consultation today.

-Preventing Gymnastics Sexual Abuse
+Preventing Sexual Abuse In Gymnastics

-Parents and gymnastics organizations can both take steps to reduce the occurrence of gymnastics sexual abuse.
+Parents and gymnastics organizations can both take steps to reduce the occurrence of sexual abuse.
 Organizations should have strict and thorough hiring practices and firm policies that ensure adequate supervision is provided to gymnasts.

 Other protocols may include prohibiting private electronic communication between adults and athletes, such as on social media or via text or email; all necessary communication should happen through channels that also include parents or guardians.